incognito666/project2/README.md

 5. The number of commits by a member is not less that 25% of the commits.
   - This is a manual task.
 Each project contributors and contributions are checked.
 The number of commits are noted down.
-  - Link:

 6. Milestones not met on time.
   - For this task, we extract the milestone due date and the milestone closed time from the data output files.
   - Link: https://github.com/incognito666/project2/blob/master/badsmell_6.py

 7. Most of the commits are close to the submission dates.
   - This is a manual task.
 We check the commit logs and the dates of submissions.
-  - Link:

 8. Issues have not been resolved.
   - The issue closed time is checked for each issue.